 Veganaise combined with sriracha makes a great veganized version of the sauce I used and a fresh mountain of guac also makes another stellar vegan topping!
 Following a gluten-free diet?
 Make sure you grab GF-certified oats!
 You can also use your favorite GF bun, wrap the burgers in lettuce, or top them on your favorite salad!
 It's awesome any which way!
 There are so many possibilities for these tasty veggie burgers, I hope you love them as much as we do!

 In a word?
 Awesome!
 Need a few more words than that?
 They’re flavorful, filling and f– I should stop before the alliteration takes over again!
 Yikes!

 I’ve made these black bean butternut burgers so many times in the past few weeks that my freezer is like a shrine to butternut burgers.

 I’ve been pacing myself, having a veggie burger every few days so I don’t have a repeat episode of the time I made no less than 5001 Sweet Potato Burgers and Paul held an intervention.
 To be fair I was eating sweet potato burgers like a madman.
 It was glorious.
 I should make more and just alternate between the two until I have a rockin’ beta carotene tan.
 Or I could be normal and eat a varied diet like a civilized human being.

 Let’s pretend I’m the latter.
 We’ll all get gold stars for imagination use on that one.

 I’ve rambled oodles, let’s part ways so you can frolic into your kitchen and make these baller black bean butternut burgers.
 I’ll whip another up too and we can cheers veggie burgers over the ordeal.

 Too weird?
 Nah!

-When you’re done making these bad boys, whip up a batch of my Cajun Chickpea Sweet Potato Burgers!
+When you’re done making these bad boys, whip up a batch of my Spicy Chickpea Veggie Burgers!